Call Today

 3. Aluminum

 Wood framed screen porches look beautiful especially on unique custom work.
-However, wood framed screen panels have a list of maintenance issues to contend with; including rot, repainting, nail rust and stains, and fastener loosening.
+However, wood framed screen panels have a list of maintenance issues to contend with including rot, repainting, nail rust, stains, and fastener loosening.
 The screen in a wood frame is retained between the frame and a lathe and is further held in place by staples.
 Repairing the screen in a wood framed screen panel is fairly easy but requires several hand tools.

 To replace screen in vinyl or aluminum framed screen panels you will need the following tools: